sybrew/the-seo-framework/readme.txt

 	* Also list all methods affected.
 		-> ouchie.

-TODO list all methods available in every pool?
-Zzz.

 TODO find new public function and filters via @since 5.0.0.*?...
 TODO mark subroutine methods in Meta private?

 TODO "Note: The input value of this field may be used to describe the name of the site elsewhere."
 	-> Tell that it should be the brand name?

-TODO regenerate deprecations in readme below.
-We may have changed some things.
-	-> Also name all subpools.

 TODO update "https://kb.theseoframework.com/kb/data-stored-in-your-database/".